tomwillfixit/swarm-test-cluster/README.md

 # swarm-test-cluster

-Code used to start a Swarm Cluster for the purpose of running tests
+Code used to start a Swarm Cluster for the purpose of running unit tests

 ## Goal